canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 We can't presuppose physiological significance of the boundaries however, and future updates to this atlas should revisit such delineations.

+## Developer Notes
+Version tracking is handled by the *latest files which contain hashes of the associated objects.
+Running the create_CANlab2023_atlas.m script updates these hashes automatically.
+If you modify the script or any other upstream atlases that you want incorporated into a new version of the canlab2023 atlas you will need to rerun create_CANLab2023_atlas.m for each of the 8 variations of the canlab2023 atlas (two spaces x 2 resolutions x 2 granularities of parcellations) so that the associated hashes are updated.
+If you do not do this then users who pull updated git repos won't know that those atlas spaces/resolutions/parcellations have been updated and load_atlas() won't know to update their atlas *.mat files.

 ## References